mylesakin/mylesakin.github.io/_posts/2019-08-22-DecisionTrees.md

 ![png]({{ site.url }}{{ site.baseurl }}/images/Decision_trees/output_15_0.png)

-Indeed this does meet our requirements, though the maximal value is lower than that of entropy (not that it matters).
+Indeed this does meet our requirements, though the maximal value is lower than that of entropy.
 Either of these measures is fine as they meet our requirements, though certain algorithms prefer one to the other.
 The CART algorithm uses Gini while C4.5 and ID3 use entropy.
 We will note in a moment that there are some differences in what type of split Gini and entropy prefer, but we first need to discuss choosing between splits.

-So now we know how to measure how "good" a split or question is, can we use this to compare two split to determine which is better.
-Of course!
-We can define the impurity decrease as the difference between the current impurity (parent vertex) and the resulting impurity of the child vertices>
+So now we know how to measure how "good" a split or question is, can we use this to compare two split to determine which is better?
+We can define the impurity decrease as the difference between the current impurity (parent vertex) and the resulting impurity of the child vertices.

 *Def 7*: Impurity decrease is given by